fpserg/RealMe/docs/PRODUCT/2026-07-30/LI.md

 Fabrica and brokerage call delegations went smooth.
 Fixed income analyst asked whether he could use our IPO report draft - I’m not sure, it has not been published.
 Agreed to check with Andrey.

+LI

+Positive Technologies stream done, was nice and friendly talk

+VseInstrumenti report review - can be done tomorrow

+Heading home, switch to Household mode